MrHr6874/THM_Writeups/README.md

 ## 🛠️ Setup (if any)

 If a machine has a specific setup or script, it will be included in its respective folder.
+The walkthroughs for the select machines are in .ctb extension for which you will need Cherrytree installed.
 ---

 ## 🌱 Ongoing Progress